MKLVDB/Motion-Triggered-Person-Detection-with-YOLOv8/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)

 A **motion-triggered surveillance system** using a **YOLOv8 object detection model**.
-The system continuously monitors an RTSP video stream, detects motion first to save CPU, and then runs YOLOv8 to detect people **only when motion occurs**.
+The system continuously monitors an RTSP video stream and works in **two steps** to minimize CPU usage:

+1. Detect motion within a selectable region of interest (ROI).
+2. Only if motion is detected, run YOLOv8 to check for people.

 Snapshots are saved locally, and optional **MQTT notifications** can be sent when a person is detected.

-> **Note:** The region of interest (ROI) must be selected via a GUI window at startup.
+> **Note:** The ROI must be selected via a GUI window at startup.
 After ROI selection, the script runs **headless** (without display windows).

 ---

 ## Features

-- **Two-step detection**:
+- **Two-step detection** to save CPU:
-  1. Detect motion within the ROI.
+  1. Motion detection first.
-  2. Run YOLOv8 to detect people only if motion is detected, keeping CPU usage low.
+  2. YOLOv8 person detection only if motion occurs.
 - ROI selection via GUI at startup.
 - Person detection using YOLOv8.
 - Automatic snapshot saving in a local `snapshots` folder.
 - Optional MQTT notifications when a person is detected.
 - Fully configurable: RTSP stream URL, motion sensitivity, snapshot cooldown, and MQTT credentials.
-- Runs headless after ROI selection for minimal resource usage.
+- Headless operation after ROI selection for minimal resource usage.
+- Suitable for general motion- and person-detection applications with any camera.

 ---